Karlsplatz

-Karlsplatz (Charles Square) is a town square on the border of the first and fourth districts of Vienna.
+Karlsplatz (Charles Square) is a town square on the border of the first and fourth districts of Vienna, Austria.
 It is one of the most frequented and best connected transportation hubs in Vienna.
 The Karlskirche is located here.

 The first district can be reached either by subway (Karlsplatz station) or via Operngasse (a street).
 The pavilions of the former Karlsplatz Stadtbahn Station remain despite the construction of the U-Bahn system.

 Architecture

 The largest area of the square on the south side, Resselpark, is named after the inventor Josef Ressel.
 To the east is the Karlskirche, located in front of a water pool with a sculpture by Henry Moore with the building of the Vienna Museum (formerly the Historical Museum of Vienna) and the Winterthur Insurance building.
 On the west side of it is the main building of the Technische Universität Wien (Vienna Technical University) and the Protestant school.
 In Resselpark, monuments and busts are of famous people such as the inventor Siegfried Marcus and Josef Madersperger, as well as the composer Johannes Brahms.
 On the north side of the Otto Wagner in Art Nouveau style building erected inclusion of the former station Karlsplatz the Vienna Stadtbahn.